Nefi Ogando: Miami Marlins

 After the 2015 season, the Miami Marlins claimed Ogando from the Phillies off of waivers.
-Ogando began the 2016 season with the New Orleans Zephyrs of the Class AAA Pacific Coast League, and promoted him to the major leagues on May 3.
+Ogando began the 2016 season with the New Orleans Zephyrs of the Triple–A Pacific Coast League, and promoted him to the major leagues on May 3.

 On December 23, 2016, Ogando was claimed off waivers by the Pittsburgh Pirates.
-He was designated for assignment on February 10, 2017.
+He was designated for assignment on February 10, 2017, following the acquisition of Phil Gosselin.

 Cincinnati Reds

-On February 14, Ogando was claimed by the Cincinnati Reds.
-He elected free agency on November 6, 2017.
+On February 14, 2017, Ogando was claimed off waivers by the Cincinnati Reds.
+He was placed on the disabled list to begin the season with a right hand strain.
+While on rehab assignment, Ogando was shut down after experiencing shoulder soreness.
+He was subsequently shifted to the 60-day disabled list on May 20.
+Ogando began a second rehab assignment in August with the rookie–level Arizona League Reds, and was shifted to the Double–A Pensacola Blue Wahoos later in the month.
+Upon being activated from the disabled list on August 26, Ogando was removed from the 40-man roster and sent outright to the Triple–A Louisville Bats.
+In 4 games for Louisville down the stretch, he logged a 4.15 ERA with 4 strikeouts across 4 1/3 innings of work.
+He elected free agency following the season on November 6.

 Cleburne Railroaders

-On February 8, 2019, Ogando signed with the Cleburne Railroaders of the independent American Association for the 2019 season.
+On February 8, 2019, Ogando signed with the Cleburne Railroaders of the American Association of Independent Professional Baseball for the season.
 He was released on January 20, 2020.

 High Point Rockers

 On April 1, 2021, Ogando signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In 15 relief appearances, Ogando posted a 1–2 record with a 8.53 ERA and 8 strikeouts.
-He was released on August 3, 2021.
+He was released on August 3.